RedefiningReality/Cheatsheets/Working with Terminal Output.md

 # Printing Tricks
-*aka Useful Commands for Working with Output*
+*aka Useful Commands for Working with a terminal*

 ## Linux Terminal